elizoorg/Sokoban/readme.md

-This project require SDL2.0.
+This project requires SDL2.0.
 You can install this using this [this link](https://github.com/elizoorg/vs_sdl2.0 "SDL2.0 repository").